Understanding Win32 App Detection Rules in Microsoft Intune

 • Size in MB

-A Win32 app detection rules can have multiple File based detection rule.
-When you have multiple detection rules for app installation, all rules evaluation result must be true for the application to get detected.
+A Win32 app detection rule can have multiple File based detection rules.
+When you have added more than one detection rule for app installation, all rule evaluation results must be true for the application to get detected.

 Check for file existence: